 The Board values diversity in all its forms.
-It is committed to reaching out to underrepresented groups when recruiting Trustees, and to removing barriers to participation.
-Monitoring of diversity of Board membership is undertaken alongside similar monitoring of diversity amongst staff.
+It is committed to reaching out to under-represented groups when recruiting Trustees, and to removing barriers to participation.
+Diversity on the Board is monitored.
 The Board has a strong focus on promoting equality, diversity and inclusion within the organisation and through the OIA's work, led by a Diversity Steering Group comprising Trustees with expertise in this area and relevant senior managers.